vlshchur/argentum/README.md

 The ouput is in the planar tree representation format as described in https://www.biorxiv.org/content/10.1101/542035v1 Each tree is encoded by two lines.
 The first line is the permutation of haplotype ids, the second line is the similarity in the planar ordering.

+See also https://github.com/nvalimak/argentum for the version which implements many other features (like forward-backward run, mincut algorithm etc).
+Though that version does not scale very well for large (>10000) sample size.